EarendilAvari/SDCND_Advanced_Lane_Finding/README.md

 Now it is time to calculate mathematically the lane lines by detecting their pixels on the warped binary images and then interpolate the lines.
 For that a new class was programmed and tested.
 The class "LinesProcessing" located in the file "ProcessLines.py", which contains the functions "findFirstLaneLinesPixels", "findNewLaneLinesPixels" and "getLines".

 The function "findFirstLaneLinesPixels" is meant to be used on the first frames of a video, or when the lines are completely lost.
 That is because it makes some very heavy computation, looping all the non zero pixels of the image for every pair of slicing windows.
 In the normal case this function should only be used for the first frames of a video.
 It receives as argument the binary perspective transformed image and it returns four arrays containing the position X and Y of the pixels which belong to the right and the left line.

 In order to detect the lines for a new frame after the lines were detected for the frame before, the function "findNewLaneLinesPixels" should be used.
 This function uses the polynom coeficients of the lines of the last frame (or an average of a bunch of frames) in order to get the lines of the current frame.
 It is way faster than the function "findFirstLaneLinesPixels" because it only contains one loop through all non zero pixels of the image.
-An interesting option is to use the average of the polynomic coeficients of the lines of the last n frames, weighing more the ones of the last frames, getting so more robust calculations
+An interesting option is to use the average of the polynomial coeficients of the lines of the last n frames, weighing more the ones of the last frames, getting so more robust calculations

 To get the mathematical equations of the lane lines, the function "getLines" is used.
 This function interpolates the lane lines points found with "findFirstLaneLinesPixels" or with "findNewLaneLinePixels".
-This function returns the polynomic coeficients of the two lines and the image with the calculated lines and/or the lane drawn on it, if wanted.
+This function returns the polynomial coeficients of the two lines and the image with the calculated lines and/or the lane drawn on it, if wanted.

 Now let's try the functions "findFirstLaneLinesPixels" on the images "test1.jpg", "test2.jpg" and "test3.jpg".